aravindk2604/lidar-camera-calib/documentation/docs/index.md

 > The checker board pattern had the dimensions 5x7 corners and each square was 5cm.

-* The calibration parameters are as follows:
+* The calibration parameters obtained by running the above command is as follows:
 ```
 image_width: 964
 image_height: 724